 Baby's enjoying his or her new sense of equilibrium—yep, your 25-week fetus is now learning which way is up and which is down.
 In the arena of 25 weeks fetal development, baby’s growing more fat and more hair too!

 It’s not likely you’ll get an ultrasound at 25 weeks pregnant, unless your doctor has ordered extra monitoring for baby.
 You’ll see the OB once this month if you haven’t already.
-Starting at week 28, your visits will get bumped up to two per week.
+Starting at week 28, your visits will get bumped up to every two weeks.

 ICYMI, the glucose challenge screening test will happen between weeks 24 and 28, so if you haven’t gone yet, make sure you have an appointment set.
 Your doctor may ask you to not eat for several hours beforehand (not so fun when you’re 25 weeks pregnant) and then drink a sugary solution.
 Your blood will be drawn to see how your body’s processing sugar.
 This test can rule out gestational diabetes or raise a red flag, in which case your doctor would order further testing.